GaloisInc/BESSPIN-CloudGFE/README.md

 # BESSPIN-CloudGFE

-The AWS cloud deployment of the SSITH GFE platform, to be used in the SSITH FETT bug bounty exercise.
+The AWS cloud deployment of the BESSPIN GFE platform, and the FETT bug bounty exercise.